5 things to know about endotracheal intubation

 These days, most EMS providers secure endotracheal tubes with a commercial device that uses a clamping mechanism of some sort to secure the tube and a strap to wrap around the back of the head/neck.
 These devices are widely available and are very effective and often include a bite block that is designed to keep the patient from biting down on the endotracheal tube.

-If for some reason a commercial device isn’t an option, the endotracheal tube is typically secured using cloth tape.
+If for some reason a commercial device isn’t an option, the endotracheal tube is typically secured using a cloth tape.
 There are several other options for securing endotracheal tubes that range from using a surgical mask to (my favorite) looping an NG tube through the nasal passageway and out through the oropharynx and buddy taping the ends to the endotracheal tube.

 5. Endotracheal tube monitoring

-Failing to confirm proper placement of an endotracheal tube can lead to airway disaster.
+Failing to confirm the proper placement of an endotracheal tube can lead to airway disaster.
 Anyone who intubates knows whether or not they saw the tube pass through the vocal cords.
 This observation, however, is NOT an objective method to confirm and monitor placement.

 Continuous waveform capnography is considered the minimum standard for anyone intubating patients.
 There are plenty of examples where physicians and paramedics failed to recognize tube displacement and it resulted in death or serious injury to a patient.
 In situations where waveform capnography is inconclusive, the American College of Emergency Physicians suggests that ultrasound or radiography be used.